>TOPICS

 Equal treatment?

-However, the cosmopolitan nonviolent attitude consists in the unwavering attempt to perceive the singular human being behind all these categories of identity.
+However, the cosmopolitan nonviolent attitude consists of the unwavering attempt to perceive the singular human being behind all these categories of identity.
 In addition, under certain circumstances, it would include the civil courage to stand up for cosmopolitan values.
 In its most consistent form, it would consist of warning others of the danger of constructing images of the enemy.

 The reason why nonviolence requires a commitment to equality can best be understood by considering that in this world some lives are more clearly valued than others. [...]
 This inequality implies that certain lives will be more tenaciously defended than others.
 If one opposes the violence done […] to other living beings – this presumes that it is because those lives are valuable […].
-And yet, in this world, as we know, lives are not equally valued; their claim against being injured or killed is not always registered.22
+And yet, in this world, as we know, lives are not equally valued; their claim against being injured or killed is not always registered.
+22

 Cosmopolitanisms

 While Seyla Benhabib stressed the legal dimension of cosmopolitanism, Étienne Balibar does not believe that human rights alone can solve conflicts.
-According to Balibar, incompatibilities between religious worldviews are not, as Samuel Huntington claims, a ‘Clash of Civilizations‘.
-They are rather ‘conflicts of different conceptions of universalism‘.
-Therefore, secularism, as represented in the concept of ‘Laïcité‘ in France, is not secular enough to mediate such conflicts.
-Therefore, the secularism of ‘second degree‘ was necessary.
-Although, he concedes that this ‘heretic’ secularism would first have to be invented.
+According to Balibar, incompatibilities between religious worldviews are not, as Samuel Huntington claims, a Clash of Civilizations.
+They are rather ‚conflicts of different conceptions of universalism‚.
+Therefore, secularism, as represented in the concept of Laïcité in France, is not secular enough to mediate such conflicts.
+Therefore, the secularism of the second degree was necessary.
+Although, he concedes that this ‚heretic‘ secularism would first have to be invented.

 It would be more accurate to say that cosmopolitanism opens the field for competition between alternative cosmopolitics.
-Cosmopolitics is also a stage for the competition between different notions of secularism.23
+Cosmopolitics is also a stage for the competition between different notions of secularism.
+23

 Return of the ‚religious‘?

-After the terrorist attack at the World Trade Center, public discourses repeatedly claimed the topos of the ‘return of the religious‘.
-Jacques Derrida took this as an occasion, to address and deconstruct the concept of ‘religion‘ itself.
-In his essay “The Two Sources of ‘Religion’ at the Limits of Mere Reason“, Derrida diagnosed an inadmissible universalization of a concept that only applies to Christianity.
-Since the Latin term ‘religio‘, cannot be translated and adopted by other cultures without disturbances to their own cultural practices.
+After the terrorist attack at the World Trade Center, public discourses repeatedly claimed the topos of the return of the religious.
+Jacques Derrida took this as an occasion, to address and deconstruct the concept of religion itself.
+In his essay The Two Sources of Religion‘ at the Limits of Mere Reason, Derrida diagnosed an inadmissible universalization of a concept that only applies to Christianity.
+Since the Latin term religio, cannot be translated and adopted by other cultures without disturbances to their cultural practices.

 Civil religion

-However, Derrida points out that the unconditional generality of the Categorical Imperative is ‘evangelical‘ in his ‘messianic structure‘.
-In other words, the Categorical Imperative has the character of a ‘revelation‘.
-Just as Christianity has its ‘good news’, so has the ‘civil religion‘ of secularism.
+However, Derrida points out that the unconditional generality of the Categorical Imperative is evangelical in his messianic structure.
+In other words, the Categorical Imperative has the character of a revelation.
+Just as Christianity has its good news, so has the civil religion of secularism.
 The good news is the existence of a general ethical guideline for all actions, which preserves the dignity of everyone.

 Messianic structure

-Here, so Derrida, the ‘messianic structure‘ of the Enlightenment ideology becomes visible.
+Here, so Derrida, the messianic structure of the Enlightenment ideology becomes visible.
 According to Derrida, in Christianity, as in Civil religion, revelation is always coming with a (historical) event.
-In other words, it is connected with a unique appearance and a ‘coming to light’; as in ‘Enlightenment, ‘French Revolution‘, ‘Death of God‘, ‘Declaration of Human Rights‘, and so forth.
-Although Enlightenment pretended to have emancipated from religion and belief.
+In other words, it is connected with a unique appearance and a coming to light; as in The Enlightenment, The French Revolution, The death of God, The Declaration of Human Rights, and so forth.
+Although the Enlightenment pretended to have emancipated from religion and belief.
 It was, according to its messianic structure, not free from religious features.
-Moreover, morality is involved in these ‘revelations‘ – secular as well as Christian.
-Consequently, since Christianity is inscribing in ‘pure’ morality, likewise it is inscribing in secularism.
+Moreover, morality is involved in these revelations – secular as well as Christian.
+Consequently, since Christianity is inscribing pure morality, likewise it is inscribing secularism.

 Global Latinization

-According to Immanuel Kant, the Christian religion is the only one that can be thought of ‘within the limits of mere reason‘.
+According to Immanuel Kant, the Christian religion is the only one that can be thought of within the limits of mere reason.
 Thus it could become the starting point for the European concept of secularism.
 However, this separation between religion and the civil sphere of rights is alien to the majority of non-European cultures.

-Nevertheless, as a result of European colonization, the Christian term ‘religion’ spread around the world.
-Derrida understood ‘Mundial Latinization‘ as the globalization of the Latin and then Anglo-American concepts and legal practices.
+Nevertheless, as a result of European colonization, the Christian term religion spread around the world.
+Derrida understood Mundial Latinization as the globalization of Latin and then Anglo-American concepts and legal practices.

 Consequences in the colonies

-Mundial Latinization‘ and thus the export of the secular separation between religion and state had far-reaching consequences in the colonies.
-As the author, Prem Kumar Vijayan emphasizes in ‘Gender and Hindu Nationalism.
-Understanding Masculine Hegemony‘ especially lower-caste women in India were affected by it.
-Confronted with the vast diversity of laws and customs in Indian society, the British unified the Brahmanical ‘laws’ of inheritance.
+Mundial Latinization and thus the export of the secular separation between religion and state had far-reaching consequences in the colonies.
+As the author, Prem Kumar Vijayan emphasizes Gender and Hindu Nationalism.
+Understanding Masculine Hegemony especially lower-caste women in India were affected by it.
+Confronted with the vast diversity of laws and customs in Indian society, the British unified the Brahmanical ‚laws‘ of inheritance.
 As a result, women of lower castes lost their right to inherit land property.
 This was due to an incompatible conception of the division between public law and private custom.
 The multifaceted culture of the colonized had no equivalence for such secular division.
 Due to the incompatibility of conceptions of law, these women lost their right to own the land they were working.

 Two sources of religion

-According to Derrida, the ‘two sources’ of (Christian) ‘religion’ are: ‘contract‘ and ‘trust‘.
+According to Derrida, the two sources of (Christian) religion are contract and trust.
 In every performative act of sworn speech or assurance, one of these sources of religion is operating.
-‘Swear, that you have said the absolute truth to the best of your knowledge without concealing anything’.
-To clarify, even where God remains unnamed, this oath produces, quasi in a ‘mechanical’ way, God as a witness.
+Swear, that you have said the absolute truth to the best of your knowledge without concealing anything.
+To clarify, even where God remains unnamed, this oath produces, quasi in a ‚mechanical‘ way, God as a witness.

-Beyond the culture, semantics or the history of law which define the concept [of ‘oath’] [], the experience of testimony is the place where these two sources [of religion] converge: source of the healing (the salvage, holy or sacred) and source of the fiduciary (reliability, loyalty, fidelity, credit, trust, faith, sincerity, and ‘bona fides‘). […] In testimony, the truth is promised beyond all proof, all perception, and all demonstrative indication.
-Such a performative act states finally (again and again): ‘Believe in what I say, as one believes in a miracle’.”24
+Beyond the culture, semantics or the history of law which define the concept [of oath] [], the experience of testimony is the place where these two sources [of religion] converge: source of the healing (the salvage, holy or sacred) and source of the fiduciary (reliability, loyalty, fidelity, credit, trust, faith, sincerity, and bona fides). […] In testimony, the truth is promised beyond all proof, all perception, and all demonstrative indication.
+Such a performative act states finally (again and again): Believe in what I say, as one believes in a miracle.
+24

 Promise of salvation

 The second source of religion is as well inscribed in rationality.
-It is faith as a ‘promise of salvation‘ or the attempt to restore a ‘healthy, undamaged, wholesome whole‘.
+It is faith as a promise of salvation or the attempt to restore a healthy, undamaged, wholesome whole.
 For, rationality is, above all, the ability to bring knowledge into a comprehensive coherent system, a wholeness.
 Thus, according to Derrida and Kant, religion and rationality originate from the same sources.

-Ultimately, religion is, so Derrida’s astonishing assumption, not the mere antagonist of technical-scientific development and capitalistic globalization.
+Ultimately, religion is, to Derrida’s astonishing assumption, not the mere antagonist of technical-scientific development and capitalistic globalization.
 Rather, the two sources of religion are themselves active in technology and are structural elements of European rationality.
 Moreover, the conflicts between fundamentalism and technical-capitalistic globalization show how one source of religion works against the other.

 Religious wars?